openalea/hydroroot/doc/modeling_principles.rst

 :math:`P_e` and :math:`P` are the hydrostatic pressure of the bathing solution and within the xylem vessels, respectively.
 :math:`\pi_{np}^{ext}` and :math:`\pi_{np}` are the np contribution to the osmotic pressure of the bathing solution and inside the xylem vessels, respectively.
 Note, :math:`\pi_{np}` is most of the time equal to 0 because these molecules can not penetrate the root tissues.
-However, in the particular case of a cut and flow experiment [boursiac2022]_, they can enter the xylem vessels through the cut tips of the root.
+However, in the particular case of a cut and flow experiment [boursiac2022], they can enter the xylem vessels through the cut tips of the root.
-:math:`C_e` and :math:`C` are the permeating solute concentration in the bathing solution and in the xylem vessels, respectively. σ is the effective reflection coefficient, :math: `R` the gas constant, :math:`T` the temperature (set to 298°K here).
+:math:`C_e` and :math:`C` are the permeating solute concentration in the bathing solution and in the xylem vessels, respectively. :math:`R` is the gas constant, :math:`T` the temperature (set to 298°K here).

 The axial sap flow rate was modeled with a Hagen-Poiseuille’s law type: